airyhq/airy/docs/docs/concepts/metadata.md

 A metadata subject is comprised of a namespace such as `conversation` and a namespace identifier, which is the identifier that uniquely identifies the entity the metadata is bound to within the namespace.

-So the subject of a conversation with id `123` would be `conversation:123`.
+Therefore the subject of a conversation with id `123` would be `conversation:123`.

 ### Document